-Dispersed throughout Chicago’s metropolitan area are world-class collections of science, art and history, skillfully designed and waiting to be discovered
+Dispersed throughout Chicago’s metropolitan area are world-class museums featuring collections of science, art and history, all waiting to be discovered

 Art Institute of Chicago